raymond-devries/mlh-batch-1-ctf-writeups/Crypto/AESthetics/HexMen/writeup.md

 The code encrypts the input 16 bytes at a time, with the remaining bytes (if any) being padded with zeroes and encrypted.

-The output file consists of the 16 byte counter value followed by the encrypted bytes/
+The output file consists of the 16 byte counter value followed by the encrypted bytes.

 It read from 0 (input), encrypted it in blocks of 16, calling the function inc_counter each time to increment the counter and writes the output block to 1 (output).